Woonivers/zoho-serverless-sdk/README.md

  ```

-As appearing in the hierarchy, zcrmsdk entity class has instance variables to fetch its own properties and to fetch data of its immediate child entities through an API call.
+As appearing in the hierarchy, zohosdk entity class has instance variables to fetch its own properties and to fetch data of its immediate child entities through an API call.

-For example, to call an API to get module data, the request should be zcrmsdk.API.MODULES.{operation_type}.
+For example, to call an API to get module data, the request should be zohosdk.API.MODULES.{operation_type}.
 The operation types can be GET, POST, PUT, DELETE or CREATE.